cprattos30/s5p-tools-HACK/README.md

 ## Downloading and processing data

-The script `s5p-request.py` is used to query Copernicus Hub, download and process the data.
+The script `s5p-request.py` is used to query Copernicus Hub, download and process the data. s5p-reqest.py download code is Copyright (c) 2019 Bilel Omrani.
 The syntax is the following:

 ```bash
 python s5p-request.py <product-type>